 Visit SUNY Geneseo's COVID-19 dashboard for data on campus-administered COVID-19 tests, active cases, and related information.

-As of February 11, enhanced safety protocols are in place at SUNY Geneseo.
-Please see the Feb.
-10 and Feb.
-26 updates for details.
+As of Feb 11, enhanced safety protocols are in place at SUNY Geneseo.
+Please see the updates section for details.

 Information by Topic

 You must quarantine if you have been exposed to an individual who tested positive for COVID-19.
 If you test positive for COVID-19, you must isolate.
 The procedures are the same.

 Roommates or close contacts of students who test positive will be required to quarantine for 10 days either in their suite, residence, or if they live in a corridor-style hall, in Jones Hall.
 The Livingston County Department of Health will notify any students who are required to quarantine.

 Students have the option to go home for their quarantine.
 Students going home must travel in a private vehicle.
 They must not use public transportation.